Vitamin D autocrine signaling - illustrated tutorialRobin Whittle email@example.com 2021-09-25

 all cells (where it is consumed by autocrine/paracrine conversion to

-1,25OHD and slowly, by 24-hydroxylase which consumes a little of it and
+slowly - at all times - by 24-hydroxylase which consumes a little of it

 degrades 1,25OHD, keeping its intracellular levels low when none is